-The model was set to estimate steepness for the spawner-recruit curve, with a steepness value of 0.99 estimated for the 2014 fishing season.
-Spawning biomass increased compared to last year with an overall increase in the recent years of the time series (Figure 4.7.1).
-Spawning biomass for the 2014 season was equal to 612.6 million pounds.
-Recruitment also showed an increasing trend in recent years (Figure 4.7.2).
-The number of recruits for 2014 equaled 17.8 billion individuals.
+The model was set to estimate steepness for the spawner-recruit curve, with a steepness value of 0.99 estimated for the 2015 fishing season.
+Spawning biomass decreased compared to last year and equaled 467.9 million pounds (212,216 metric tons) (Figure 4.7.1).
+Recruitment increased with the number of recruits for 2015 equalling 18.8 billion individuals (Figure 4.7.2).